panda3d/panda3d-docs/programming/scene-graph/manipulating-a-piece-of-a-model.rst

       NodePath myModelsHead = myModel.find("**/theHead");

 With this NodePath, you can manipulate the head separately from the rest of the model.
-For example, you can move the piece using ``setPos``, or change its texture using ``setTexture``, or for that matter, do anything that you would do to any other scene graph node.
+For example, you can move the piece using :meth:`~panda3d.core.NodePath.setPos`, or change its texture using :meth:`~panda3d.core.NodePath.setTexture`, or for that matter, do anything that you would do to any other scene graph node.

 Unanimated (environment) models
 -------------------------------